Barrier to Entry

 Detailed Explanation:

 Barriers to entry limit competition.
-Barriers to entry may be inherent in an industry (natural barriers to entry), or government imposed (artificial barriers to entry).
+Barriers to entry may be inherent in an industry (natural barriers to entry), or government-imposed (artificial barriers to entry).
 Every business start-up confronts barriers to entry.
-Time and money must be invested to produce a good or provide a service.
-Resources must be employed to market and distribute any good or service.
-At one extreme is a government mandated monopoly, which forbids other companies from entering the market.
-In most countries, electrical utilities are owned by the government, and companies are forbidden to compete with them.
+Barriers include time and money - items every business must invest in producing a good or service.
+Governments impose barriers when they create a monopoly by forbidding other companies from entering an industry.
+In most countries, the government owns the electrical utilities and prohibits companies from competing.
 At the other extreme are companies with minimal start-up costs and a readily available market.
-A lemonade stand is a business requiring minimal capital and a readily available market.
+A lemonade stand has few barriers to entry because it requires minimal capital and a readily available market.

-Artificial barriers are barriers imposed by government.
-Government regulation may also act as a hurdle to enter an industry.
+Artificial barriers include barriers imposed by the government.
 Licensing and educational requirements restrict the number of professionals in many fields.
-A company owning a patent creates a barrier since it has the exclusive right to manufacture a good or offer a service.
-Other companies may be deterred from developing competing products.
-Government imposed trade barriers such as tariffs, quotas, and subsidies may prove to be too much of a barrier for a company to conduct business in a country.
+A patent is a government grant that provides inventors the sole right to make and sell their inventions for a set period.
+The patent can be a barrier to entry if it deters other companies from developing competing products.
+Government-imposed trade barriers such as tariffs, quotas, and subsidies may be too much of a barrier for a company to conduct business in a country.

 High barriers to entry benefit a company already in an industry by discouraging competition.
-Low barriers to entry foster increased competition by increasing the number of sellers.
-Entrepreneurs may choose to enter a business if they see another company earning a large profit.
-The Internet has reduced the barriers to entry in many industries.
-For example, eBay and Amazon have broken geographical barriers by opening markets for many entrepreneurs in areas far from home.
+But low barriers foster increased competition by increasing the number of sellers.
+Entrepreneurs may enter a business if they see another company earning a hefty profit.
+Technology can break down a barrier.
+The cell phone and switching technology destroyed large phone company monopolies.
+The Internet reduced the barriers to entry in many industries.
+For example, eBay and Amazon broke geographical barriers by opening markets for many entrepreneurs in areas far from home.

 Barrier to Entry Chart